cid-harvard/atlas-playbooks/README.md

     * `atlas/`: Contains the main source for the site, a checkout of the observatory_economic_complexity repo.
 You can code on this.
 - Run "vagrant ssh" to get into the box.
+- Run "vagrant help" for more info on how to stop, start, reload, destroy the virtual box.
+- If you need to run ansible manually, try: http://docs.ansible.com/guide_vagrant.html#running-ansible-manually
+- If you want to make ansible do more stuff, check out the ansible module index: http://docs.ansible.com/modules_by_category.html
 - There are also port forwards for the services running inside the VM.
     * 8080: main HTTP server
     * 3307: mysql